Hazem El Masri: Personal life

-After his retirement, El Masri made an appearance, kicking a goal, in the opening ceremony of Melbourne's new AAMI Park before the 2010 ANZAC Test.
-El Masri was approached to stand as the Liberal candidate for the seat of Lakemba at the 2011 state election.
 El Masri and his wife split in early 2014.
 He subsequently remarried.
 He was a White Ribbon Day ambassador.
 In October 2015, he was charged by New South Wales Police with assaulting his second wife, although the charge was dropped in 2016 based on a recording he had of the incident.
 In 2017, it was reported he and his first wife, Arwa had remarried.

+In 2025, El Masri was inducted into the Bulldogs Hall of Fame.